MapsPeople/docs/src/web/v4/getting-started/map.md

 </html>
 ```

-To load data and display it on the map, we need to create a new _instance_ of the [`MapsIndoors` class](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/mapsindoors.MapsIndoors.html#MapsIndoors) with a [`mapView` instance](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/mapsindoors.mapView.GoogleMapsView.html#GoogleMapsView) with a few _properties_ set - This is all done by placing the following code in the `main.js` file you created earlier:
+To load data and display it on the map, we need to create a new _instance_ of the [`MapsIndoors` class](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/mapsindoors.MapsIndoors.html#MapsIndoors) with a [`mapView` instance](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/mapsindoors.mapView.GoogleMapsView.html#GoogleMapsView) with a few _properties_ set.
+This is all done by placing the following code in the `main.js` file you created earlier:

 ```js
 // main.js